Touché: Touch and Gesture Sensing for the Real World.

 Team and Credits

-The Touché is being developed at Disney Research by Ivan Poupyrev in collaboration with Munehiko Sato (University of Tokyo) and Chris Harrison (HCII, Carnegie Mellon University).
+The Touché has been developed at Disney Research by Ivan Poupyrev in collaboration with Munehiko Sato (University of Tokyo) and Chris Harrison (HCII, Carnegie Mellon University).
 The project has been in development since 2010, the early versions of sensor hardware and software were developed in collaboration with Zhiquan Yeo (Carnegie Mellon University) and Jonas Loh (Royal College of Art).